Updated: Dec 12, 2022

 Now that you're convinced, here's how to get started:

 Look for recipes that include ingredients that are safe for your dog and that your dog enjoys.
 If your pup loves peanut butter, find a peanut butter dog treat recipe.

-But, if you feel you don’t have the time or want to make a mess, simply stock up on Dough ReMia’s Doggie Dough and keep the oven-ready doughs in the refrigerator and/or freezer for future use.
-Use as much as you’d like from the 1 pound dough and save the rest for later in the resealable bag.
+But, if you feel you don’t have the time or want to make a mess, simply stock up on Dough ReMia’s Doggie Dough and keep the oven-ready doughs on-hand in the refrigerator and/or freezer for future use.
+Use as much as you’d like from the 1 pound dough and save the rest for later in its resealable bag.
 It will last a few weeks in the refrigerator and 6+ months in the freezer.
 It can be thawed and refrozen since it is vegan and gluten-free.
-Just “shape and bake,” or if you feel up to it, add in more of your dog’s favorite flavors to the already prepared dough (ex: Parmesan cheese, crumbled bacon, etc.) Don’t feel like using cookie cutters, bake Pupcakes or Barkscotti instead.
+Just “shape & bake,” or if you feel up to it, add in more of your dog’s favorite flavors to the already prepared dough (ex: Parmesan cheese, crumbled bacon, etc.) Don’t feel like using cookie cutters, bake Pupcakes or Barkscotti instead.
 (Check out www.doughremia.com/faq for more serving suggestions).
 Again, I created this product so that you can include your dog in your family traditions in a very easy and stress-free way.